-Reflecting SNUG's commitment to technical excellence, all papers are peer reviewed by the SNUG Technical Committee.
-If your proposal is accepted, a Synopsys guide will be assigned to work with you to help you create and deliver an exceptional paper and conference presentation.
+Reflecting SNUG’s commitment to technical excellence, all papers are peer reviewed by the SNUG Technical Committee.
+If your proposal is accepted, a Technical Committee member will be assigned to work with you to help you create and deliver an exceptional paper and conference presentation.

 Paper Acceptance Criteria